-- Three hours 104.
-GENETIC PSYCHOLOGY A study of the psychology of the child.
+- 104. GENETIC PSYCHOLOGY Three hours A study of the psychology of the child.
 Course 101, or its equivalent, is a prerequisite.
-Not offered 1933-'34. - 301.
-(3.)
-PRINCIPLES OF EDUCATION Three hours A study of the aim of education and of the various underlying problems. - Three hours 302.
-(4.)
-THE PRACTICE OF EDUCATION This course deals with the teaching process and with problems pertaining to class management.
+Not offered in 1933-'34 - 301.
+PRINCIPLES OF EDUCATION Three hours A study of the aim of education and of the various underlying problems. - 302.
+THE PRACTICE OF EDUCATION .
+Three hours This course deals with the teaching process and with problems pertaining to class management.
 Not offered after 1932-'33. - 303.
-HISTORY OF EDUCATION A brief survey in one semester of the history of education since

-- the Middle Ages.
+HISTORY OF EDUCATION Three hours A brief survey in one semester of the history of education since the Middle Ages.
 Educational development will be viewed in the light of religious, social, economic, and political changes.
-Students taking this course should in their first or second year take one or two courses in history. - Three hours 305.
-(5.)
-HISTORY OF EDUCATION A survey of the growth of educational theory and practice during the ancient and mediæval periods. - 306.
-(6.)
-HISTORY OF EDUCATION Three hours A continuation of 305 covering the modern period. - Two hours 307.
-(7.)
-SCHOOL ADMINISTRATION This course aims to discuss the organization and management of state and local school systems. - 308.
-(8.)
-PRINCIPLES AND METHODS OF SECONDARY Three hours EDUCATION A study of secondary school problems.
-Special attention is given to the phenomena and problems of adolescence.

-- Three hours 309.
-EDUCATIONAL SOCIOLOGY A study of social structure and educational practice with emphasis on present-day problems. - 312.
-Abnormal Psychology

-A study of disorders of sensation, perception, association, etc. Some study is made of hypnosis, hysteria, and other subjects usually considered under the heading Abnormal Psychology, especially, too, the phenomena and problems of insanity.
+Students taking this course should in their first or second year take one or two courses in history. - 305.
+HISTORY OF EDUCATION Three hours A survey of the growth of educational theory and practice during the ancient and mediæval periods. - 306.
+HISTORY OF EDUCATION Three hours A continuation of 305 covering the modern period. - 307.
+SCHOOL ADMINISTRATION Three hours This course aims to discuss the organization and management of state and local school systems. - 308.
+PRINCIPLES AND METHODS OF SECONDARY EDUCATION Three hours A study of secondary school problems.
+Special attention is given to the phenomena and problems of adolescence. - 309.
+EDUCATIONAL SOCIOLOGY Three hours A study of social structure and educational practice with emphasis on present-day problems.
+Accepted by State authorities as equivalent to 303. - 312.
+ABNORMAL PSYCHOLOGY Three hours A study of disorders of sensation, perception, association, etc. Some study is made of hypnosis, hysteria, and other subjects usually considered under the heading Abnormal Psychology, especially, too, the phenomena and problems of insanity.
 Course 101, or its equivalent, is a prerequisite.